 - Friendly fraud: This occurs when a customer disputes legitimate charges as fraudulent in a deliberate attempt to get away with the purchased products.
 By the end of 2020, the so-called "friendly fraud" is expected to have cost merchants $25 billion!

-- Return item chargeback: When a merchant refuses to accept returns or issue refunds and replacement as promised, a disgruntled buyer may decide to file a return item chargeback to recover their money.
+- Return item chargeback: When a merchant refuses to accept returns or issues refunds and replacement as promised, a disgruntled buyer may decide to file a returned item chargeback to recover their money.

 How Does it Impact Retailers?

 To help you get a complete view of what a chargeback is it’s important that you understand its impact on retailers.